Can I use flaked salt for pickling?

 My neighbor gave me some pickles he made by just pouring vinegar over fresh cucumbers.
 Are they safe?

-I have been making some wonderful flavored vinegars.
+I have been making some wonderfully flavored vinegars.
 Can these homemade vinegars be used to make pickles?

 Save the homemade or flavored vinegars for things like salads.
 When making pickles, use only commercially produced 5 percent acidity cider or white vinegar.
 The acidity level of homemade vinegars is unknown and may make the pickles unsafe.
 The acid level is on the label of the vinegar.